cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 ### `Enumerable#first`

-- Doesn’t take a block but does take an optional argument that represents the number of elements to return, which defaults to one if no argument give.
+- Doesn't take a block but does take an optional argument that represents the number of elements to return, which defaults to one if no argument give.

 ```ruby
 [1, 2, 3].first(2)